 As a result, we anticipate several broader impacts, including overall growth in the arts and culture sector, increased participation in the arts among the general public and, most importantly, enhanced health, wellbeing and social cohesion among Americans.

-With support from the National Endowment for the Arts, Pabst-Steinmentz Foundation, and Bloomberg Philanthropies, we have completed phases one and two of the project.
+With support from the National Endowment for the Arts, Pabst-Steinmentz Foundation, and Bloomberg Philanthropies, we have completed phases one through three of the project.

 Phase One: